ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 The monoDrive Scenario Editor is a graphical user interface which enables users to create scenario files which can be sent from the client to spawn various actors during runtime.
 The scenario file is human readable JSON and the parameters therein can be permuted by your orchestration software of choice to generate thousands of scenarios.

+Additionally, all actors spawned by the ScenarioConfig client call can be further manipulated during runtime.
+Generic actors are manipulated using UpdateState, and vehicles are manipulated through one of several vehicle commands depending on whether the vehicle is the ego or not: VehicleControlConfig, EgoControl, or EgoTorqueControl.

 ["vehicles"](#placing-monodrive-vehicles-in-a-scene) stores the AI vehicles which will be part of your scenario as well as their behavioral parameters.

 ["trigger_boxes"](../trigger_boxes) can be either placed in the scene or attached to vehicles to trigger a behavior in a vehicle when the vehicle overlaps these invisible areas.